 Environmental Stewardship & Social Justice

 Climate change not only has a detrimental impact on local ecosystems and the environment as a whole, but can disproportionately affect the poor and disadvantaged.
-Many of the projects in S-lab are situated in the nexus of food, energy and water and holistically try to address the social, economical, technical and environmental implications this far reaching problem.
+Many of the projects in S-lab are situated in the nexus of food, energy and water and holistically try to address the social, economical, technical and environmental implications of this far reaching problem.
 Student teams use technology to help communities better manage natural resources while also reducing dependence on fossil and biomass fuels.
-Ultimately, the goal for many of these student-lead, proposed solutions is to improve quality of life; Renewably Powered Water Treatment and Engineers Without Borders projects provide access to clean water or electricity, Rural Electrification has a focus on capacity development to empower communities to create sustainable income generating activities,and UCSC’s Rocket Team, Slugbotics, the CO2 Uptake Sensing and Library help to better understand the impact of climate change on the natural ecosystems.
+Ultimately, the goal for many of these student-lead, proposed solutions is to improve quality of life: Renewably Powered Water Treatment and Engineers Without Borders projects provide access to clean water or electricity, Rural Electrification has a focus on capacity development to empower communities to create sustainable income generating activities, and UCSC’s Rocket Team, Slugbotics, the CO2 Uptake Sensing and Library are developing tools to help better understand the impact of climate change on the natural ecosystems.

 Success in these endeavors requires transparency in our own goals as well as in the equipment and services we use to achieve them.
 S-lab employs Granta Design’s material selector and Eco-Audit software for sustainable development within the lab to promote cradle to cradle design principles when it comes to material selection and design.
 The Pico-Solar Scorecard currently under development is an instrument for vetting products and incentivizing vendor transparency for products in the global south.
-As part of UC’s MyLastTrash effort, S-Lab is tackling a new waste stream, PLA plastics in 3D printing, for local recycling and reuse.
+On the other end of the life cycle, Trash Toss is gamifying recycling to raise awareness on recycling streams while MyLastTrash is tackling a new waste stream, PLA plastics in 3D printing, for local recycling and reuse.
 In a similar vein, Clean Oceans Intl hopes to rid the oceans of the 8 million tons of plastic that ends up in the ocean each year by converting into usable fuel.
-These projects focus on waste prevention and social justice, and strive to achieve new benchmarks to minimize embodied energy, water, and carbon.
+These projects focus on waste diversion and social justice, while striving to achieve new benchmarks to minimize embodied energy, water, and carbon.